chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2025

 Abigail Oppong, Hellina Nigatu, and **Chinasa T. Okolo**.
 "Evaluating Gender Bias for Low-Resource African Languages in LLMs."
-In the _Workshop on Gender Bias for Natural Language Processing_ at the Annual Meeting of the Association for Computational Linguistics, 2025.
+In the _Workshop on Gender Bias for Natural Language Processing_ at the Annual Meeting of the Association for Computational Linguistics (ACL), 2025.

 **Chinasa T. Okolo**.
 "Governance of AI-based Algorithms".
 To appear in the _Handbook of Human-Centered AI_.
 Edited by Wei Xu.
 Springer, 2025.